shrikant9907/codematra/wp-content/plugins/cleantalk-spam-protect/readme.txt

 = Spam filter for contact forms =

-= Ninja forms contact form spam filter =
-Plugin extends Ninja forms contact form to provide spam protection.
-It filters spam signups, leads as well as general contact messages.

 = Contact Form by WPForms spam filter =
 Plugin extends Contact Form by WPForms to provide spam protection.
 It filters spam submissions for each type of forms - simple contact form, marketing form, request a quote and etc.

+= Elementor Website Builder filter =
+Plugin extends spam protection for Elementor Website Builder.
+It filters spam submisssions and tested for contact form type.

+= Gravity forms spam filter =
+Plugin extends spam protection for Gravity forms.
+It filters spam submisssions for any type of forms.

+= Formidable Form Builder spam filter =
+Plugin extends spam protection for Formidable Form Builder.
+It filters spam submisssions for any type of forms - Contact Form, Survey & Quiz Forms.

 = Contact Form 7 spam filter =
 Plugin extends spam protection for Contact Form 7 (CF7).
 It can be used with any other third-party spam filters.

+= Ninja forms contact form spam filter =

 = WooCommerce spam filter =
 Anti-spam by CleanTalk filters spam registrations and spam reviews for WooCommerce.
 The plugin is fully compatible with WooCommerce 2.1 and higher.